unmannedlab/Colosseum/docs/px4_sitl.md

     ```
    If you are using older version v1.8.* use this command instead: `make posix_sitl_ekf2 none_iris`.

-4. You should see a message saying the SITL PX4 app is waiting for the simulator (AirSim) to connect.
+4. You should see a message saying the SITL PX4 app is waiting for the simulator (Colosseum) to connect.
 You will also see information about which ports are configured for mavlink connection to the PX4 app.
-The default ports have changed recently, so check them closely to make sure AirSim settings are correct.
+The default ports have changed recently, so check them closely to make sure Colosseum settings are correct.
     ```
     INFO  [simulator] Waiting for simulator to connect on TCP port 4560 INFO  [init] Mixer: etc/mixers/quad_w.main.mix on /dev/pwm_output0